Updated September 2022

 If you can’t access this information, let us know and we can help get what you need.

 Whenever you buy a Virgin Media service straight from us or through an authorised reseller, we want to make sure you get all the right information up front.
 We don’t ever want to mis-sell our products or services, and this means we will always ensure that we provide accurate information and will never:

 Before you buy any Virgin Media service, you should be given key information to make sure you make the right choice.
-This may vary by the product or service you’re buying (for example, Pay As You Go mobiles will have a lot less information than signing up to a monthly contract for broadband or the latest mobile).
+This may vary by the product or service you’re buying.

 It will be clear that you’re buying a Virgin Media service, how to contact us, the key charges for the service (including monthly charges where applicable), termination rights and cooling-off periods.
 Full details of the minimum information for Pay Monthly mobile contracts are contained in an Ofcom regulation known as General Condition C8.
 This regulation also sets out the obligations on all mobile providers not to mis-sell, and to ensure we keep relevant information for the right length of time to be able to respond to any issues.
 See the full Condition here.